Metatavu/timebank-mywork-forecast-lambdas/README.md

 ### Deployment bucket name configuration

-Deployment bucket name opt.stage should be included with the stage flag when using sls commands e.g. --stage dev
+Deployment bucket name opt.stage should be included with the stage flag when using sls commands e.g. --stage dev.